 Step 2.
-On the OneDrive page, click “My files” first, then select the directory file you want to migrate, and then click the "Download" button from the interface, then download the file to the local end.
+On the OneDrive page, click “My files” first, then right-click the directory file you want to migrate, and then click the "Download" button from the pop-out window, then download the file to the local end.

 Step 3.
 On the Dropbox page, click the "Upload files" button, select the file you just downloaded to your local end, and perform the upload process to complete the whole task.

 Both methods can achieve file sync between the two cloud storages, but the latter is more time-consuming than the former when users want to migrate a lot of files, and, likely, some files are not fully backed up.
 To ensure the integrity of your data and save your time, you can choose the former-MultCloud.
 Of course, you can also choose the latter after considering your own needs.

 With the above content, you can sync OneDrive with Dropbox effortlessly.
 It is worthy to say that, in addition to the main function of “Cloud Sync”, MultCloud also supports two useful functions: “Cloud Transfer” and explorer-type fuction.

 “Cloud Transfer” can meet the needs of large amounts of data migration.
 If you choose to transfer your documents, photos, and videos in Dropbox to Onedrive, then this function can assist you to transfer Dropbox to Onedrive.